stevekinney/rxjs-fundamentals/content/manipulating-time-follow-along.md

 layout: layouts/lesson.njk
 ---

+Let's head over to our [playground](/applications/manipulating-time) and—erm—play around for a bit, shall we?

 We're mostly just trying to get familiar with the `delay`, `throttleTime`, and `debounceTime` operators here.
 So, let's get to experimenting, shall we?

 We'll start by putting a simple delay on the button and seeing what happens.